-When workplace violence occurs, similar themes emerge concerning the underlying causes and the backgrounds of the perpetrators, according to an in-depth review of the 28 mass acts of violence that occurred in 2017 by the U.S. Secret Service.
-Understanding these clues may help employers react proactively.
+When workplace violence occurs, similar themes emerge concerning the underlying causes and the backgrounds of the perpetrators, according to an in-depth review of the 28 mass acts of violence that occurred in 2019 by the U.S. Secret Service.
 For example, of the suspects studied:

 - Nearly half were motivated by a personal grievance related to a workplace, domestic, or other issue.

 - Over half had histories of criminal charges, mental health symptoms, and/or illicit substance use or abuse.